zhixuanevelynwu/zhixuanevelynwu/README.md

 - I'm currently studying Computer Science at Carnegie Mellon University
 - I'm interested in Computer Graphics and Multimedia Design and Development
 - I’m looking to collaborate on 2D/3D/VR/AR Games and Interactive Media Projects
-- Visit my [personal website](http://33v335.com/) to view more of my works!
+- Visit my [personal website](http://33v335.com/) to view more of my works
 - How to reach me: zhixuanw@andrew.cmu.edu